General Foundations of Algebra

 • the symbolic mode, linked to any representation made from numbers or symbols;

-In order to develop a solid understanding, students need to have experiences in context by exploring problem-solving situations.
+In order to develop a solid understanding, students need to have experiences in context by exploring problem situations.
 Contextualization allows students to make connections between various representations and to develop an understanding of the algebraic concepts being explored.
 Teachers also use a variety of representations to help students take ownership of mathematical concepts, make connections between representations, facilitate transfer, and elicit cognitive flexibility in relation to the concepts.

-The mathematical exchange is the ideal moment to communicate mathematical representations and arguments.
+Exchanging ideas allows students to communicate mathematical representations and arguments.
 When solving a problem in algebra, students formulate conjectures, present their possible solutions, compare their ideas or justify their results using different representations.
 In short, students communicate.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
 18.

 Understanding Patterns and Relationships

-In the junior division, students explore relationships between changing quantities, particularly in situations involving growing patterns.
-To develop their sense of symbol, students observe, analyze and represent numbers in number sentences and equations.
+In the Junior Division, students explore relationships between changing quantities, particularly in situations involving growing patterns.
+To develop their sense of symbol, students observe, analyze, and represent numbers in number sentences and equations.

 Use of Mathematical Models

-The ability to use models is an integral part of the mathematics curriculum.
+The ability to use models is an integral part of the Mathematics Curriculum.
 Mathematical models are used to represent situations in order to analyze the relationships between numbers and quantities.
 Over time, mathematicians have created, used, and generalized certain ideas, strategies, and representations to facilitate the understanding of concepts.
 In use, some representations have become accepted models, such as the number line and the array.
 It is important for students to use different models in a variety of activities so that they can move easily from one representation to another.

 Example